Ryan D. Nelson

-Ryan Douglas Nelson (born June 23, 1973) is a United States circuit judge of the United States Court of Appeals for the Ninth Circuit.
-He was previously nominated to become Solicitor of the United States Department of the Interior, but was never confirmed.
+Ryan Douglas Nelson (born June 23, 1973) is a judge on the United States Court of Appeals for the Ninth Circuit.
+He was previously nominated to become solicitor of the United States Department of the Interior, but was never confirmed.

 Early life and education

-Nelson earned a Bachelor of Arts in English literature from Brigham Young University (BYU) in 1996.
+Nelson earned a BA in English literature from Brigham Young University (BYU) in 1996.
 He then attended BYU's J. Reuben Clark Law School, where he was lead articles editor of the BYU Law Review.
-During law school, he was a law clerk for then-Senate Legal Counsel, Thomas B. Griffith, during the impeachment of President Bill Clinton in 1999 and assisted with preparation for Clinton's impeachment trial.
-He graduated in 1999 with a Juris Doctor with honors and Order of the Coif membership.
+During law school, he was a clerk for then–Senate legal counsel Thomas B. Griffith during the impeachment of President Bill Clinton in 1999, assisting with preparation for Clinton's trial in the Senate.
+He graduated with his JD that same year.

 Legal career

-After law school, Nelson served as a law clerk for Judge Karen L. Henderson of the United States Court of Appeals for the District of Columbia Circuit and for Richard M. Mosk and Charles N. Brower of the Iran–United States Claims Tribunal in The Hague, Netherlands.
-Nelson worked as an associate at Sidley Austin.
-He argued 13 federal court of appeals cases on environmental and constitutional issues before becoming a judge.
+After law school, Nelson clerked for Judge Karen L. Henderson of the United States Court of Appeals for the District of Columbia Circuit and for Richard M. Mosk and Charles N. Brower of the Iran–United States Claims Tribunal in The Hague, Netherlands.
+Nelson then worked as an associate at Sidley Austin, where he argued thirteen federal court of appeals cases on environmental and constitutional issues before becoming a judge.

-Nelson previously served as a Deputy Assistant Attorney General in the Environment and Natural Resources Division of the United States Department of Justice and as Deputy General Counsel for the Office of Management and Budget.
-He also served as special counsel for the United States Senate Committee on the Judiciary and as a law clerk for the Senate Legal Counsel.
+From 2006 to 2008, Nelson served as a deputy assistant attorney general in the Environment and Natural Resources Division of the United States Department of Justice and served as deputy general counsel for the Office of Management and Budget from 2008 to 2009.
+He has also served as special counsel on the Senate Judiciary Committee.

-From 2009 to 2018, Nelson was General Counsel of Melaleuca, Inc. In July 2017, he was nominated to be Solicitor of the United States Department of the Interior.
+From 2009 to 2018, Nelson was general counsel of Melaleuca, Inc. In July 2017, he was nominated to be solicitor of the United States Department of the Interior.
 In September 2017, Nelson appeared before the Committee on Energy and Natural Resources.
-His nomination was then placed on the Senate Executive Calendar, but it was never confirmed by the full Senate.
+His nomination was then placed on the Senate executive calendar, but was never confirmed by the full Senate.